timshelxyz/elizas-world/README.md

 ### 📝 AI-Generated TLDRs
   Add TLDRs for each AI (get Twitter info and run through LLM)

-### 👤 Profile Pages for each autonomous AI
-  Add a profile page for each AI with info from the developer plus community notes

 ### 🧬 Eliza DNA Code Detection
   Automatically determine which AIs use core Eliza code (hard!)